Kyle Farmer Preview, Player Props: Twins vs. Rockies

 Kyle Farmer At The Plate

-- Farmer has an RBI in 32 of 111 games this year, with multiple RBI in nine of them.
+- Farmer has driven in a run in 33 games this season (29.5%), including nine games with more than one RBI (8.0%).
 He has also driven home three or more of his team's runs in four contests.

-- He has scored a run in 43 games this season, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.